 The officer safety issues faced by full-time and reserve law enforcement officers on duty and off duty are of paramount concern to CRPOA.
 Our federal and California legislators have enacted laws, including the federal Law Enforcement Officers Safety Act (LEOSA) and California Assembly Bill 703, that enhance the off-duty personal protection of both full-time and reserve peace officers.
-The articles appearing below provide detailed legal analyses of these laws.
 CRPOA encourages California law enforcement agencies to adopt policies and procedures that give both LEOSA and AB 703 the full effect this legislation intended.
+The articles appearing below provide detailed legal analyses of laws as well as other topics affecting officer safety and related matters of concern to our members.

 As you all know Assembly Bill 703 became law on January 1, 2014.
 This bill affords only Level I reserve officers the same CCW protections afforded full-time officers upon retirement.
 Some departments are extremely slow in implementing this new law under the Penal Code.
 When AB 703 was winding its way through the legislature last year, Level II officers were removed from these protections in the Assembly Public Safety Committee.
 The CRPOA’s legislative committee now is planning to re-introduce legislation to include Level II officers.